matthigger/gradescope_mean/doc/config.md

     $python -m gradescope_mean scope.csv --config config.yaml

-Remember that tabs aren't allowed in YAML so be sure to use spaces (either 2 or 4 per indent level is fine).
+Remember that tabs aren't allowed in YAML so be sure to use spaces (either 2 or 4 per indent level, used consistently, will work).

 # Category
 ## Category/Weight